Facebook bans Trump indefinitely

-SAN FRANCISCO (KRON) — Facebook has banned President Donald Trump indefinitely from Instagram and Facebook.
+SAN FRANCISCO (KRON) — Facebook has banned President Donald Trump indefinitely from its Instagram and Facebook platforms.

 Mark Zuckerberg confirmed the ban on Thursday morning after already suspending his account the previous day.